dlemfh/javascript-quick-notes/README.md

   ```
   {: .force-newline}

-- Rules
 - Blank lines and lines starting with semicolons are ignored.
 - Lines wrapped in `[` and `]` start a new section.
 - Lines containing an alphanumeric identifier followed by an `=` character add a setting to the current section.
 - Anything else is invalid.